timothyhull/100daysofcode/days/_24/README.md

 - Update code examples to include options with and without supplying an argument for the `argument_names` parameter.
 - Tested and revised code samples.
 - Merged changes to `main` branch.

+---

+#### :notebook: 8/31/21

+- Completed documentation.
+- Conducted testing and troubleshooting using the Test PyPI site.
+- Successfully published package to Test PyPi.
+- Successfully published package to [PyPI](https://pypi.org/project/namedtuple-maker/).
+- Successfull installed package with `pip` and tested package elements in a Python interpreter.